Menu flow

 Save flow

-Save slots, load slots, autosave, continue, chapter unlocks, and player settings.
+Save slots, load slots, autosave, continue, chapter unlocks, completed stories, and player settings.

 Story presentation

-Dialog, choices, text input, sprites, backgrounds, overlays, audio, title cards, transitions, and player input.
+Dialog, choices, text input, sprites, image and parallax backgrounds, overlays, audio, title cards, transitions, and player input.

 Runtime rules

-The installed runtime keeps story state, text filtering, saves, and world-facing actions consistent during play.
+The installed runtime keeps story state, text filtering, saves, purchase prompts, and world-facing actions consistent during play.

-The runtime tracks the active story session, save data, text input filtering, and actions that affect the Roblox world.
+The runtime tracks the active story session, save data, text input filtering, and actions that affect the experience world.

 The player sees dialog rendering, sprites, audio playback, menu windows, settings UI, logs, and input prompts.